 Cub Scouts also get to go on trips and days out, to places like the zoo, theme parks or a farm.
 Sometimes you will be able to go camping with the rest of your Pack.
 This will mean you sleeping in a tent and doing loads of outdoor activities.

-A young person can come in to the Troop at 10 and may stay until they are 14.5 years old.
-The Scout Troop is the third and final Section in the Scout Group.
+A young person can come in to the Troop at 10 and may stay until they are 14 years old.
+The Scout Troop is the fourth and final Section in the Scout Group.